ETIS Instructor Resources¶

 - Educational work should resemble professional engineering work.

-- Educational systems are also stewarded.
+- Educational systems are engineered and stewarded.

 - Scale complexity, not accountability.

-- Do not assess AI avoidance.
-Assess AI responsibility.
+- Do not assess AI avoidance; assess AI responsibility.

 - Engineering work is not complete until it can be defended.